Sakchai Bamrungpong: Life after retirement

 He is very well known for writing novels that named The Ghost, especially the sayings of 'The Ghost of time' that reflect The Changes of social and attempts to curb the changes of society that leads to what Sai Sima, the protagonist of the story, called.
 'Sleeping terror' With Sai Sima said in front of the elite society “… For those of you who are in the castle, there is no need to touch on.
 Because whatever it is, it will decay over time.
 You cannot stop the change of time.
 Late night Old things are getting more and more into the museum.

 You misunderstood the idea that I was going to imitate myself.
 Because it counts as a backward, So much time has passed between your world and my world, so far apart.
 I am a demon that time has created to haunt people in the old world.
 Old thoughts cause sleepwalking and fear.

 And nothing will be more consoling for these people than nothing will stop the advancement of time to create more and more of these demons.
 You thought of destroying this demon tonight in front of such a high society, but there was no way it was possible.
 Because he was more invincible than Achilles or Siegfried.
 Because he is in the shield of time.”

 Personal life

 Sakdichai Bamrungpong married Mrs. Kruaphan Pathumros in 1953 and had four children.

 Death

-Sakdichai passed away on 29 November 2014 at around midday in a Bangkok hospital, where he had been receiving treatment for some time.
+Sakdichai died on 29 November 2014 at around midday in a Bangkok hospital, where he had been receiving treatment for some time.
 His funeral was reported to have taken place at 5pm on 30 November 2014, at Sala 5, Wat That Thong, Bangkok.